Timofon/speech_separation/README.md

 python inference.py inferencer.save_path='<enter your path>' datasets.test.mix_dir='<enter path to dir with mix audio>' datasets.test.s1_dir='<enter path to dir with s1 audio>' datasets.test.s2_dir='<enter path to dir with s2 audio>'
 ```

+If you want to evaluate the model without having ground truth audios, you can just set `datasets.test.s1_dir` and `datasets.test.s2_dir` to `null`.

 ## How To Measure Metrics

 To measure metrics, run the following command based on your directories: